JumpSushi/gerty/JOURNAL.md

 ![Final design for cup holder (10mm diameter)]()

+Final design with proper scaling for the cup holder (10mm diameter on circular section)

 ![Final design for side bar]()

+Final design with correct proportioning for the sidebar

 ![Final design for small leg]()

+Final design for the small leg

 ![Final design for big leg]()

+Final design for big leg

 **Total time spent: 5h**